Monday, November 30, 2015

 • Liberty means free enterprise.

-• Equality brings the end the nobles' privileges that limit business growth.
+• Equality ends the nobles' privileges that limit business growth.

-• Fraternity calls up the rank and file to blow those privileges away.
+• Fraternity calls up the masses to blow those privileges away.

 The French Revolution is usually explained as due to archaic systems of land ownership, taxation and government finance, plus exceptionally poor harvests, the cost of aid to American revolutionaries, the extravagance and short-sightedness of the royal court and new ideas.

-• When the explorations and discoveries of roughly 1500 bring the unprecedented expansion of chains of production and new sources of income outside the West, more dynamic entrepreneurs threaten the ruling class of hereditary landowners, the nobles.
+When the explorations and discoveries of the end of the 15th century bring major new revenues, an unprecedented expansion of chains of production lets new entrepreneurs challenge the ruling class of hereditary landowners, the nobles.

-• Nobles' legal privileges and control of the State hamper but do not stop the growth of those interests.
+Nobles' legal privileges and control of the State hamper those interests, but do not stop their growth.
 By the 1780's establishments employing hundreds of workers have grown up around Paris:

 A riot at Réveillon, with 200 employees, takes place two months before the taking of the Bastille.
-By reacting against a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.
+By opposing a rumored reduction of salaries rather than the cost of bread, it announces the struggle between capital and labor.

 -- In the 13th: